 Follow the schematic to place the electronic components on a piece of perfboard.
 I soldered pin headers to the edges of the board to connect it with the Arduino Uno.
 The circuit is damned simple.
 The collected charge is picked-up at the capacitor and fed into an high-impedance amplifier which boosts the signal by 100.
 The signal is low-pass filtered and then routed into one input of the arduino's analog-to-digital converter inputs.
 A MOSFET is used for the Arduino to switch on/off the disk motor.

 It's very important to connect the ground of the mechanic assembly to the virtual ground of the electronic circuit which is where R1/R2/C1/C2 meet!
 This is also the ground of the charge collecting capacitor.
+You can see this on the last picture in this chapter,

 Step 5: The Software